perezjoan/UVLM/README.md

 ### Consensus Validation

-Run each task 2–3 times per image, with majority voting to determine the final answer.
+Run each task 2–5 times per image, with majority voting to determine the final answer.
 NA values from failed parses are filtered before voting.
 Agreement ratio tracks reliability across all runs.

-### Advanced Reasoning (Chain-of-Thought)
+### Reasoning Support

-Enable per-task to trigger structured chain-of-thought prompting.
-The model first explains its reasoning, then provides a formatted answer (`ANSWER: <value>`).
-Max token budget increases from 50 to 1024.
-Graceful fallback to standard parsing if the model doesn't follow the format.
+UVLM supports two approaches to chain-of-thought reasoning:

+- **User-defined**: Write task prompts that request step-by-step explanations and use the max-token slider (up to 1,500) to provide adequate generation budget.
+This gives full control over reasoning structure.
+- **Built-in reference mode**: Enable per-task to trigger a standardized CoT template.
+The token budget is automatically set to 1,024.
+Primarily intended for benchmarking — in practice, users are encouraged to design their own reasoning prompts tailored to their specific tasks.

+Both approaches store the reasoning trace in a dedicated `{column}_reasoning` CSV column for inspection.

+### Truncation Detection

+After every inference call, the exact number of generated tokens (counted directly from the model output tensor) is compared against the token limit.
+Truncated responses are flagged in per-task `{column}_truncated` CSV columns and trigger console warnings, allowing users to identify insufficient token budgets without post-hoc analysis.

 ### Resume-Safe Batch Processing